SESGPreSales/SamsungMDC-Calculator/README.md

 Feel free to use this simple Samsung MDC tool to generate HEX commands to use with Samsung Smart Signage Devices. working demo here : https://mdc.sesg.ch

-## How it work
+## How it works
-The app is composed of three containers, startd using docker compose (needed already installed on the host).
+The app is composed by three containers, started using docker compose (has to be already installed on the host).

 - `db` hosts the data
 - `backend` provides an API to query the database.